-Hondón de los Frailes and Hondón de las Nieves are small villages, inland west of the Alicante Region.
+Hondón de los Frailes and Hondón de las Nieves are small villages, inland south of the Alicante Region.
 The nearest cities are Elche (City of Palms) to the south east and Crevillente (20 min’s drive).
 Both Hondon villages are typical Spanish rural, quaint, friendly and have not changed much over the years – look hard enough and you will see they are steeped in religious and agricultural history.

 The local economy relies heavily on farming (it is a very fertile valley) and quarrying, including marble.
 You will not fail to notice the acres of Grapes (table and wine varieties), oranges, lemons, almonds and dates in this region.
 Many other root crops and fruits are also grown here.
 The extensive vegetation and 360 degree mountain views add to the valley’s beauty and appeal to foreign migrants, tourists, walkers and cyclists.

 The local village “Frailes” has changed little over the ages despite the push of modern progress and foreign investment to the area.
 In the summer months the local Tapas bars will sit you outside in the cool evening air to enjoy their wares under the stars.
 ‘Frailes’ also has a small but beautiful church, a large open-air municipal pool with play area, a gym and a cultural centre.
 There are many small shops including a daily baker, Tabac, a tea room, chemist, grocer, butcher, hardware and Spanish/English supermarket.
 The village has quite a few bars too: Caramels for live music & court yard, an Irish Bar, Pepins Bar, a steak-house, Tapas Bar and an Indian restaurant as well as typical Spanish restaurants.
 The main a la carte restaurants are VienteOcho and La Buena Vida in the Plaza.